gursheyss/download-aio/README.md

-# Austere
+# downloadthing

-Austere is a robust, user-friendly application that allows you to download media from various platforms seamlessly.
+downloadthing is a robust, user-friendly application that allows you to download media from various platforms seamlessly.

 Supported Sites: